 20X6 | 7,113 | 887 | (8,000) | - |

-Let’s now assume that on 1 January 20X6 Entity A revises its estimates and expects to receive $8,500, which it finally receives on 31 December 20X6.
-On 1 January 20X6, $8,500 to be received on 31 December 20X6 and discounted using the original credit-adjusted EIR has a present value of $7,558.
-Under the original accounting schedule presented above, the bond has a carrying value of $7,113 on 1 January 20X6.
-Therefore, Entity A recognises an impairment gain amounting to $445.
-The accounting schedule for this bond is updated as follows:
+Suppose that on 1 January 20X6, Entity A revises its estimates and expects to receive $8,500, which it indeed collects on 31 December 20X6.
+By using the original credit-adjusted EIR for discounting, the present value of $8,500 to be received on 31 December 20X6 would be $7,558.
+According to the original accounting schedule above, the bond’s carrying value on 1 January 20X6 is $7,113.
+Consequently, Entity A recognises an impairment gain of $445.
+The accounting schedule for this bond is thus updated as follows:

 ---|---|---|---|---|---|